-If you've ever searched for a flashlight or candle in a power outage, you can understand why the authors of John's Gospel feel the way they do about light.
-Darkness can be scary.
-After all, you can't see where you're going and anything could be out there waiting in the dark to gobble you up.
+If you've ever searched for a flashlight or candle in a power outage, you can understand why Paul feels the way he does about light.
+Darkness can be scary when you can't see where you're going and anything could be out there waiting in the shadows to gobble you up.
 It always feels good to turn on that little beam of light and finally see.
-Well, after a few pranks, that is.